ComputerScienceHouse/proxstar/developing/README.md

   # Flask

   # The IP address to which Proxstar is served.
+  # You should probably set this to 127.0.0.1 if you're developing on your
+  # local machine, or portforwarding through SSH.
-  # 0.0.0.0 will serve to wherever you want, and is probably what you want.
+  # 0.0.0.0 will serve to wherever you want.
+Don't do that unless you know
+  # what you're doing.
-  IP = environ.get('PROXSTAR_IP', '0.0.0.0')
+  IP = environ.get('PROXSTAR_IP', '127.0.0.1')

   # The port Proxstar runs on.
   # Because sso is configured to accept from `http://localhost:8000', you should